BernardoCovas/esk8/README.md

 companion Android app.

 The main objective is to serve as a complete electric transport manager.
-It manages the batteries, controls the speed and serves as a BLE server.
+It manages all the BMS, controls the speed and serves as a BLE server.

-It supports the PS2 protocol, allowing you to use any ps2 trackpad to controll
+It supports the PS2 protocol, allowing you to use any ps2 trackpad to control
 the device.

 It supports the entire UART protocol for the Ninebot es1/2/3/4 scooters, allowing you